lucky-media/landtamic/README.md

 We have given our best effort to make **Landtamic** is ready made with everything you need.
 Simply access the control panel and start making changes.
 We will make sure that Landtamic runs smoothly with future Statamic updates.

 ### Content
-After installing **Landtamic**, you will see that we have preconfigured the landing page and posts, just so it doesn't feel empty for you.
-But, you can easily delete or modify everything that we did.
-The Starter Kit has the following collections: Pages and Posts.
+Once **Landtamic** is installed, you will find that we have preconfigured the landing page and posts to avoid an empty appearance.
+However, you can effortlessly modify or delete any of our pre-set configurations.
+The Starter Kit is equipped with two collections - Pages and Posts.

-Apart from these, you have many ready made components that can be used for creating your website.
-Each component has about **5 ~ 7 different variants** of design that you can choose from.
-We have designed the following components:
+In addition to these collections, we have a plethora of ready-made components available for constructing your website.
+Each component comes with approximately **5 ~ 7 distinct design variants** to choose from.
+The following components have been thoughtfully designed:

 * Hero Section (7 sets)
 * Page Header (5 sets)